Denzel97/The-Neighbourhood/README.md

 You need the following to work on the project:

--postgesql
+- postgesql
--Python version 3.6
+- Python version 3.6
--Django 2.0+
+- Django 2.0+
--Pip
+- Pip
--virtualenv
+- virtualenv
--A text Editor
+- A text Editor

 ## Link to live Website